History of Falls Church: War's end

-Post-War Growth
+Post-war growth

+In 1875, Falls Church was incorporated as a town.
+Its first town ordinance regulated fireworks, guns, and pistols.
+That same year saw the establishment of a public elementary school for white students.
+Classes were held in Columbia Baptist Church until 1882, when the Jefferson Institute Elementary School opened on North Cherry Street.
+Built of brick with an imposing belfry, it would serve until it was torn down in 1956.

-Following the Civil War local African-Americans established prosperous communities in an area then called South Falls Church, along Tinner's Hill and elsewhere.
-Frederick Forrest Foote, Jr., a local black man, served as a Falls Church town council member from 1880–1889.
+After the Civil War, local African-Americans established prosperous communities in an area then called South Falls Church, along Tinner's Hill and elsewhere.
+Frederick Forrest Foote, Jr., a local black man, served as a Falls Church town council member from 1880 to 1889.
 Foote's election to council followed the time of Reconstruction imposed on former Confederate states and illustrated the high regard in which he was held by local townspeople.

-A local setback for blacks occurred, however, in 1887 when white Falls Church residents successfully gerrymandered heavily black South Falls Church out of the town limits.
+But in 1887, white Falls Church residents gerrymandered the heavily black South Falls Church out of the town limits in order to reduce black influence in the town and the region.
 This was never reversed, and caused the boundary of the future City of Falls Church to follow South Washington Street.

-In 1875 Falls Church was incorporated as a town.
-Its first town ordinance regulated fireworks, guns and pistols.

-Schooling improved dramatically in 1875 when classes began to be held in Columbia Baptist Church.
-In 1882 a new school opened on North Cherry Street, the Jefferson Institute Elementary School.
-It was built of brick and included an imposing belfry.
-It was used until torn down in 1956.

-With schooling came the need for additional civilization, and in 1885 the Village Improvement Society was founded.
+In 1885, the Village Improvement Society was founded.
 It became the premier cultural organization, and continues today as the Village Preservation and Improvement Society.

 Spanish–American War

 War with Spain in 1898, at first blush, had little to do with Falls Church.
-However, it came to impact it in big ways.
+However, it came to affect it in big ways.

 Local resident Parker Galpin, whose family farm was in what is now Seven Corners, was aboard the USS Maine when the ship exploded and sank in Havana harbor.
 Galpin survived, unlike many shipmates.

-Once the war began in earnest the military began looking for ground on which to train army recruits near Washington, D.C.
-It located farm ground just outside Falls Church—two square miles south of Lee Highway, bounded by Graham Road, Gallows Road, and extending south of what is now U.S. Route 50.
-This became Camp Alger, home of the U.S. Second Corps—over twenty regiments comprising almost 30,000 soldiers.
+Once the war began in earnest, the military began looking for training grounds for Army recruits near Washington, D.C.
+It obtained farmland just outside Falls Church: two square miles south of Lee Highway, bounded by Graham Road, Gallows Road, and extending south of what is now U.S. Route 50.
+This became Camp Alger, home of the U.S. Second Corps: more than 20 regiments comprising almost 30,000 soldiers.

 Transportation and logistics were problematic.
 East Falls Church's railroad station was overwhelmed; local residents pressed their horses and buggies into service providing taxi service to and from the camp.

-Health was also an issue, as potable water proved in short supply.
-Perhaps as a result, Typhoid Fever broke out in mid-July 1898.
-The soldiers blamed this on the lack of water, and called it "Water Typhoid."
-Most of the 73 deaths to occur during the camp's existence were from Typhoid.
+Potable water was in short supply.
+After Typhoid fever broke out in mid-July 1898, the soldiers blamed this lack of water, and called it "Water Typhoid."
+Most of the 73 soldiers who died at the camp were killed by Typhoid.